oletizi/avi-docs/src/site/docs/16.3/tenants/index.md

 title: Tenants
 layout: layout163
 ---
 A tenant is an isolated instance of Avi Vantage.
-Each Vantage user account is associated with one or more tenants.
-The tenant associated with a user account defines the resources that user can access within Vantage.
-When a user logs in, Vantage restricts their access to only those resources that are in the same tenant.
+Each Avi Vantage user account is associated with one or more tenants.
+The tenant associated with a user account defines the resources that user can access within Avi Vantage.
+When a user logs in, Avi Vantage restricts their access to only those resources that are in the same tenant.

 If a user is associated with multiple tenants, each tenant still isolates the resources that belong to that tenant from the resources in other tenants.
 To access resources in another tenant, the user must switch the focus of the management session to that other tenant.